 - 7. How can a lawyer help me fight a second-time DUI in Colorado?

 Driving under the influence of drugs or alcohol is a crime in Colorado.1 The penalties for violating Colorado DUI laws will depend on how many prior DUIs the driver has and the amount of alcohol in their system.

-If you’ve already been convicted of one DUI, you are probably aware of what types of penalties you may be facing.
+If you already have one DUI conviction, you are probably aware of what types of penalties you may be facing.
 The penalties for a second DUI will generally be higher than first-time DUI penalties.
 But there are some big differences between the penalties after a first and second DUI.
 The most significant difference is that a 2nd offense may carry mandatory jail time.

 The penalties for a second-time DUI can include:

 - A jail sentence of 10 days (mandatory minimum) up to 1 year

 - A fine of up to $1,500,